Colorado Doctors Seeing Jump In People Avoiding Hospital For Medical Care

 “This is just completely a direct effect of avoiding emergency care.”

-On Wednesday, an indication this was still a problem.
+On Wednesday there was a clear indication this was still a problem.
 The waiting room inside the emergency department was completely empty.

-He says right now, hospitals are safer than the grocery stores and wants people to know, staff at Swedish have the supplies and the capacity to care for emergencies other than COVID-19.
+Luyten says right now, hospitals are safer than the grocery stores and he wants people to know that staff at Swedish Medical Center have the supplies and the capacity to care for emergencies other than COVID-19.

 On Wednesday, Centura Health issued a news release with a similar message: